aws-powertools/powertools-lambda-python/docs/core/metrics_datadog.md

 ### Install

 ???+ note
-    If you are using Datadog Forwarder, you can skip this step step.
+    If you are using Datadog Forwarder, you can skip this step.

 To adhere to Lambda best practices and effectively minimize the size of your development package, we recommend using the official Datadog layers built specifically for the SDK and extension components.
 Below is the template that demonstrates how to configure a SAM template with this information.